radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/user-management/create-user.md

 ## Roles

 An user can assume two roles, either a **TENANT ADMIN** or an **ENVIRONMENT CREATOR**.
-These roles can be enabled/disabled using the toggle buttons
+These roles can be enabled/disabled using the toggle buttons.

 ![image description](images/roles.png)